Cooya/Express-Visitor-Counter/README.md

 ## Usage

 The middleware needs the Express option `trust proxy` to be set to true and the `express-session` middleware.
+The middleware can be used with multiple instances of server if counters are stored in Redis database.

 With a MongoDB collection :